svviz/svviz/docs/faqs.rst

 3. Use the ``--dotplots`` option (see :ref:`here <dotplots>` for more information) to visualize sequence similarity within the genomic region.

 4. Adjust the ``--max-multimapping-similarity`` option to filter out reads potentially aligning to multiple locations within the structural variant region (see :ref:`here <multimapping>` for more information).

+**What does the warning "LOTS OF READS IN MATE-PAIR REGION" mean?**

+The "LOTS OF READS IN MATE-PAIR REGION" warning indicates that svviz will be trying to pull reads in from a genomic region with very high sequencing coverage (over 100,000 reads within the region).
+This warning may appear when analyzing very high coverage sequencing data or extremely large regions.

+For paired-end data, this warning may also appear as a result of trying to read in mate-pairs from the input BAM(s). svviz first finds all reads in the vicinity of the structural variant being analyzed.
+For paired-end data, svviz then tries to find the read mates for all reads identified previously.
+Most of the reads and their mates should both be near the breakpoints.
+However, in the case of a repetitively-mapping sequence, an incorrectly-called breakpoint, or a mapping error, reads can be separated from their mates in the genome.
+Thus, to find the mates for these types of reads, svviz must access other genomic locations from the input BAM.

+In most cases, svviz should take only a bit longer to find read-pairs, perhaps a few minutes.
+In the case that it is taking substantially longer, you can cancel svviz by hitting ctrl-c in the terminal.
+One potential option for skipping highly repetitive reads, thus improving performance, is to adjust the ``--min-mapq`` (``-q``) option.
+For example, if the maximum mapping-quality output by your alignment software is 60 (for example, when using bwa), you could specify ``-q 60`` when running svviz.